Komrod/captn/README.md

 	- script/
 		- example.json
 	- captn.json
+	- .gitignore
 ```

 ### Edit and run

-You can now edit the file "script/example.json" to complete with your own informations.
+You can now edit the file "script/example.json" to complete it with your own informations.

 Feel free to create a new .json file in the "script/" directory.
 The new script will appear if you run "captn list".
 Remember that all the actions by default are extended from "lib/script.captn.json".
-You can override them in your user script file.
+You can override them in your user script file by creating an action with the same name.

 If you configure correctly the variables inside your .json file (GIT, SSH ...), you will be able to connect automatically to the server by SSH.